-Scottsdale is full of hiking trails but none are quite like the Bajada Nature Trail in the McDowell Sonoran Preserve.
-This easy hiking trail is ideal for kids and adults alike because it is completely barrier free, only a half-mile long and has no elevation gain.
-Educational information and interactive exhibits keep the kids engaged, while access to additional, more moderately challenging trails offers flexibility to those who want them.
-Stewards of the preserve are often available to answer questions about snakes, scorpions, bats, bobcats and all sorts of exciting creatures that call the preserve home!
-Kids love this hands-on perspective of the Sonoran Desert and it’s a terrific way for adults to learn something, too.
+Scottsdale boasts more than 400 miles of hiking trails but none are quite like the Bajada Nature Trail at the Gateway Trailhead in the McDowell Sonoran Preserve.
+This easy trail is ideal for kids and adults alike because it is completely barrier free, only a half-mile long and has no elevation gain.
+Educational information and interactive exhibits keep the kids engaged, while access to additional, more challenging trails offers flexibility to those who are looking for it.
+Volunteers from the McDowell Sonoran Conservancy often are available to answer questions about saguaros, snakes, scorpions, bobcats and all sorts of plants and creatures that call the Sonoran Desert home!
+Kids love this hands-on perspective of the Bajada Nature Trail and it’s a terrific way for adults to learn something, too.
 Know before you go, check out our summer hiking safety guide.

 Pedal Away the Day

 The Indian Bend Wash Greenbelt is a paved, multi-use path that travels north to south along much of Scottsdale’s length.
-This path is a favorite for weekend bike rides and is a fun adventure for kids of all ages.
-The Greenbelt is easy to access from downtown or central Scottsdale, and offers lots of options to stop and eat, sightsee or play in one of the many parks along the way.
-Some of Scottsdale’s resorts, like the Hyatt Regency at Gainey Ranch, offer rental bikes on property, or you can rent bikes when you arrive in town.
-REI Co-Op Experiences offers rental bikes and even rental trailers for the smallest explorers in your family.
+This path is a favorite for weekend bike rides and is a fun outdoor activity the whole family will enjoy.
+The Greenbelt is easy to access from several points in central Scottsdale and offers lots of options to stop and eat, sightsee or play in one of the many parks along the way.
+Several of Scottsdale’s resorts near the Greenbelt, like the Hyatt Regency Scottsdale and The Scott Resort & Spa, offer loaner bikes on property, or you can rent bikes when you arrive in town.
+REI Co-Op Experiences offers rental bikes as well as rental trailers for the smallest explorers in your family.